caicloud/helm-registry/README.md

 # Helm Registry

+## Don't use the branch, It's a experimental version!!!

 Helm Registry stores helm charts in a hierarchy storage structure and provides a function to orchestrate charts form existed charts.
 The structure is:
 ```
 |- space